IlliaS95/monad/README.md

 its [database implementation](https://docs.monad.xyz/monad-arch/execution/monaddb),
 and the high-level [transaction scheduling](https://docs.monad.xyz/monad-arch/execution/parallel-execution).
-The other main repository is [monad-bft](https://github.com/category-labs/monad-bft), which contains the source code for the consensus component.
+The other main repository is [monad-bft](https://github.com/category-labs/monad-bft), which contains the source code for the consensus component..

 ## Building the source code